 |Darn-a-lite.
 Image credit: MoDiP|

 The repair of clothing has been an important skill throughout history and aids such as darning eggs or mushrooms made a neat repair easier by keeping the material stretched and taught.
 Throughout the Second World War darning thread was unrationed and readily available and this Darn-a-lite, dated to the same period, contains a small bulb and reflector within the green, urea formaldehyde top.
 Illuminating the fabric repair would have been particularly useful during the blackout or in an air raid shelter but unfortunately the batteries required for the power were in short supply for most of the war.
-When I was a child I recall that my grandmother had one of these which I was allowed to play with and MoDiP has both the and versions in the collection.
+When I was a child I recall that my grandmother had one of these which I was allowed to play with and MoDiP has both the yellow and green versions in the collection.

 Clip-on brooches.
 Image credit: MoDiP